“He will reign over the house of Jacob forever, and His kingdom will have no end” (Luke 1:33).

-At the end of 2016, I began to seek the Lord for insight into what many prophetic voices had been sharing regarding the coming New Year 2017.
+At the end of 2016, I began to seek the Lord for insight.
+I wanted to understand what many prophetic voices had been sharing about the coming New Year 2017.
 Many were speaking similar words like reset, rebuild, reboot, refresh, This captured my attention.
 As I pondered these words the Lord revealed to me there is power in the prefix “re.”
-The prefix “re” origin is Latin and means “again” or “again and again” to indicate repetition, or with the meaning ” back or backward” to indicate withdrawal or backward motion.1 It means to “do something again; return to previous a condition.”
+The prefix “re” has its origin in Latin.
+It means “again” or “again and again” to show repetition.
+It can also mean “back” or “backward” to show withdrawal or backward motion.1 It means to “do something again; return to an earlier a condition.”

-I shared a few of my thoughts and considered different words in the Bible that begin with the prefix “re.”
-I was also reminded of a commercial where a little girl is pushing a revolving door, running in circles and shouting “again!”
-I immediately thought of what I call the 3 Rs, redemption, reconciliation and restoration.
+I shared a few of my thoughts and considered different words in the Bible that start with the prefix “re.”
+I remembered a commercial where a little girl is pushing a revolving door.
+She is running in circles and shouting “again!”
+I instantly thought of what I call the 3 Rs, redemption, reconciliation and restoration.

 We are reconciled back to God and given the ministry of reconciliation.
-“All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
+“All this is from God.
+He reconciled us to himself through Christ.
+He gave us the ministry of reconciliation.
+God was reconciling the world to himself in Christ.
+He was not counting people’s sins against them.
 And he has committed to us the message of reconciliation” (2 Cor.
 5:18-19).

-The Church is at defining moment as we are presented with opportunities to change our minds and correct our course if necessary.
+The Church is at a defining moment.
+We are presented with opportunities to change our minds.
+We can correct our course if necessary.
 Jesus’ words to the early church in the Book of Revelation should command our attention today.
 That’s a good thing, because sometimes we make wrong decisions and take wrong turns.
-The decisions the Church makes today will not just affect tomorrow, but will determine your future and impact the lives of others for eternity.
+The decisions the Church makes today will not just affect tomorrow.
+They will decide your future.
+These decisions will impact the lives of others for eternity.

 Let’s take a look at the meaning of rediscover and manifest: